 He likes to distill the “things” to emotions like hope, faith, and exceptionalism.

 How have we “lost our way”?

 Were the Moon Missions Worth the Cost?

-Is the U.S. Spending Enough on NASA, is Space Exploration a Priority?
+Is the US Spending Enough on NASA’s Space Exploration?

 NASA’s budget reality has been diverging from public perception for decades.
 It’s no wonder we have science celebrities panhandling to the public over half of a penny.